TugaAhmed/Real_Or_Fake/README.md

 `type` must be one of:

-* `"human"`
+- `"human"`
-* `"llm-only"`
+- `"llm-only"`
-* `"human+llm"`
+- `"human+llm"`

+---

 ### 3️⃣ Submission Directory Structure

 Your Pull Request must add files in the following structure:

 ```
-submissions/inbox/<team_name>/<run_id>/predictions.csv
-submissions/inbox/<team_name>/<run_id>/metadata.json
+submissions/inbox/<team_name>/<run_id>/
+    ├── predictions.csv.gpg
+    └── metadata.json
 ```

 Example:

 ```
-submissions/inbox/team_alpha/run_01/predictions.csv
-submissions/inbox/team_alpha/run_01/metadata.json
+submissions/inbox/team_alpha/run_01/
+    ├── predictions.csv.gpg
+    └── metadata.json
 ```

+🚫 Uploading `predictions.csv` will result in automatic rejection.

+---

 ### 4️⃣ Submit via Pull Request

-Fork the repository.
+1. Fork the repository.

-Add your submission files in the correct directory.
+2. Add your encrypted submission files in the correct directory.

-Open a Pull Request (PR) to the main repository.
+3. Open a Pull Request (PR) to the main repository.

+---

 ### 5️⃣ Automatic Validation & Scoring

 When the Pull Request is opened:

 - Submission format is validated
+- The encrypted file is securely decrypted by the competition server
 - Predictions are scored using hidden test labels
 - Score is posted automatically as a PR comment
-  - Invalid submissions fail automatically.
+- Invalid submissions fail automatically

+---

 ### 6️⃣ Leaderboard Update

 Once your Pull Request is approved and merged:

-  - Your score is appended to leaderboard/leaderboard.csv
+- Your score is appended to `docs/leaderboard.csv`
 - The leaderboard is automatically updated
 - The interactive GitHub Pages leaderboard reflects the new score